Gavin867/11-hals-notepad/README.md

-# 11-the-notebook
+# 11-the-notepad
-An application that uses express.js and JSON to store your notes (....not a movie)
+An application that uses express.js and JSON to store your notes.